 How to roast makhana

-Heat ghee in a pan or kadai, add 1 cup of Makhana, and dry roast them on very low heat for 4-5 minutes until they are crisp.
+Heat ghee in a pan or kadai, add 1 cup of Makhana, and dry roast them on very low heat for 4-5 minutes until crisp.
 Keep stirring them in between so that Makhana doesn't burn.

 To check if they are correctly roasted, take one Makhana in hand and crush it.
 If it breaks nicely with a crunching sound, that means they are done perfectly.
-Now transfer makhanas to a plate and let them cool.
+Now transfer the makhanas to a plate and let them cool.

-Then add the remaining one teaspoon of ghee and powdered jaggery to the same pan.
+Then, add the remaining one teaspoon of ghee and powdered jaggery to the same pan.

-Switch off the flame immediately and add in roasted phool makhana at this stage.
+Switch off the flame immediately and add roasted phool makhana at this stage.
 Then mix it gently.
 Keep stirring continuously until the jaggery is well coated with makhana.

 Variations